 In this section, we describe the inequality measures considered and their estimator in the complex survey case.
 Such estimators are known to be biased in small samples, often leading to underestimation; therefore, we adopt the bias-corrected direct estimators proposed by \citet{Denicolo2021}.
 Their simulation results lead us to assume that such estimators are approximately unbiased or slightly biased depending on the domain sample size.
 In Subsection \ref{variancestimation}, their variance estimation is set out and their estimates are commented.

 The most famous inequality measure is the Gini index, measuring concentration in the distribution of a positive random variable; among its several equivalent definitions, we adopt the formulation of \citet{sen1997economic}.
 Suppose we are dealing with a finite population, denoted with $\mathcal{U}$, of $N (< \infty)$ elements, and let a sample $\mathcal{S}_{iid}$ of size $n$ be randomly drawn from $\mathcal{U}$.
-Let $z \in \mathbb{R}^+$ be a characteristic of interest, in our case equivalent disposable income, which is observable for each unit in $\mathcal{S}_{iid}$.
-The $iid$ Gini estimator is defined as
+Let $z \in \mathbb{R}^+$ be a characteristic of interest, in our case income, which is observable for each unit in $\mathcal{S}_{iid}$.
+The simple random sampling (srs) estimator of the Gini index is defined as

-with $r_i$ the rank of the $i$-th sampled unit and $\hat{\mu}$ the sample mean.
+with $r_i$ the rank of the $i$-th sampled unit and $\hat{\mu}_{srs}$ is the sample mean.
 Let us suppose, moreover, that a sample $\mathcal{S}$ is drawn from $\mathcal{U}$ through a complex selection scheme e.g., involving stratification and multi-stage selection, as in the case of survey data.
 This involves unequal inclusion probabilities across units, thus a weighted estimator should be adopted, as proposed by \citet{Langel2013}:

 with $w_i$ denoting sampling weights attached to unit $i$, $\hat{N}=\sum_{k \in \mathcal{S}} w_k $, $\hat{\mu}=\sum_{k \in \mathcal{S}} w_k z_k/\hat{N}$, and $\hat{N}_i=\sum_{k \in \mathcal{S}} w_k \mathds{1}(r_k \leq r_i)$.
 The notation $\mathds{1}(A)$ defines an indicator function, assuming value 1 if $A$ is observed and 0 otherwise.
 The weights could be the inverse of the inclusion probabilities or a treated and calibrated version of them.
 We adopted its bias-corrected version proposed by \citet{Denicolo2021} as follows